angular/angular/adev/src/content/guide/di/dependency-injection.md

 A service provided in a module is available to all declarations of the module, or to any other modules which share the same `ModuleInjector`.
 To understand all edge-cases, see [Hierarchical injectors](/guide/di/hierarchical-dependency-injection).

-Note: Declaring a service using `providers` causes the service to be included in your application— even if the service is unused.
+NOTE: Declaring a service using `providers` causes the service to be included in your application— even if the service is unused.

 ## Injecting/consuming a dependency